 Coordinators: Harry Wexler, PhD; Claire D. Clark, PhD, MPH; Sarah Dorpinghaus, MLIS

-Contact Sarah Dorpinghaus (email@example.com) for information about accessing the collection.
+Contact Sarah Dorpinghaus (firstname.lastname@example.org) for information about donating to or accessing the collection.

 The therapeutic community (TC) is a model of addiction treatment that emerged in the United States in the 1960s and 1970s.
 From the 1930s until the 1960s, addiction treatment was extremely limited; the two most prominent centers were housed in federal penitentiaries managed by the US Public Health Service in Lexington, KY and Fort Worth, TX.
 When the nation shifted from centralized to community-based treatment in the late 1960s and early 1970s, TC leaders played an instrumental role as treatment advocates and researchers.
 TCs helped lay the groundwork for the nation’s modern system of addiction treatment.

 While the TC model has evolved over past several decades, most TCs can be characterized as drug- free, residential treatment centers that use mutual aid to facilitate the recovery process.
 TCs have historically viewed compulsive drug use as a symptom of maladaptive behavioral, attitudinal, and emotional characteristics.
 TCs use peer influence to help alter the characteristics associated with drug use and to re-socialize residents with dysfunctional work or relationship histories.
 Many TCs are structured according to a hierarchical model in which residents move through treatment “stages” that indicate increased levels of personal responsibility.
 Historically, high-ranking permanent positions at TCs were often occupied by former substance users or people in recovery.
 As the most prominent model of residential treatment to emerge during heroin epidemic of the 1970s, therapeutic communities established a precedent for other drug-free, residential treatment centers founded in the coming decades.